Tiger-0512/cascade-facedetector/README.md

 ```

 ## Note
-You can detect any face image<br>
+You can detect any face image.<br>
 If you use your own images, add image in the "images" folder,<br>
-and rename the images as I show below<br>
+and rename the images as I show below.<br>
 ```
 image1.jpg, image2.jpg, ..., imageX.jpg
 ```